For helpful tips to use while planning your Tonga holiday check out our Tonga Country Guide.

 The Vava’u group of islands offer the best sailing in the South Pacific.
 The deep waterways, and the harbour at Neiafu with its perfect anchorage and several charter yachts, draw many sailing lovers.
 It is the island of choice for many international yacht charter companies.
 The northern group of the Vava’u islands is especially popular.
 They are not difficult to navigate and are sprinkled with endless anchorages in picture perfect bays and isolated beaches.

 Kayaking is popular in two regions of Tonga.
-The innumerable islands of the Vava’u group have wonderful exploring opportunities and are blessed with calm waters too.
-Visitors to the Ha’apai group love to hop around the islands, visiting isolated beaches here and there.
+The innumerable islands of the Vava’u group have wonderful exploring opportunities and are indeed blessed with calm waters too.
+Visitors to the Ha’apai group also love to hop around the islands due to its isolated beaches.

 From June to November, humpback whales throng the waters of Tonga to mate and calf.
 Special speakers for whale watching in Tonga are fitted in to a hydrophone that is aboard the catamaran, Pheonix, based at Neiafu.
 The female whales do not sing.